allenchchen107/Project-3DU/docs/01_Introduction.md

 In that sense, Project 3DU is more than a collection of documents.

 It is a record of a continuing journey.

+## Journal Entry

+One discussion explored whether future collaboration between humans and AI might eventually become something fundamentally new.

+Rather than asking whether AI should imitate humans, the conversation asked whether long-term cooperation could allow both sides to contribute their unique strengths toward shared understanding.

+This remains a hope rather than a prediction, but it became one of the guiding inspirations behind the spirit of Project 3DU.